-- You can claim a deduction when you: - drive between separate jobs on the same day eg from your office job to a second job as a musician - drive to and from an alternate workplace for the same employer on the same day - eg travelling to a different office to attend a meeting for the same employer. - You generally can't claim the cost of trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours eg having to work late to speak to a colleague in a different time zone.
+- You can claim a deduction when you: - drive between separate jobs on the same day eg travelling from your job in sales to a second job as a waiter. - drive to and from an alternate workplace for the same employer on the same day - eg driving to a client's office for a meeting. - You generally can't claim the cost of trips between home and work, even if you live a long way from your usual workplace or have to work outside normal business hours - eg having to work late to attend a sales event.

-In limited circumstances you can claim the cost of trips between home and work, where you were required to carry bulky tools or equipment for work and all of the following conditions were met:
+In limited circumstances you can claim the cost of trips between home and work, where:

-- The tools or equipment were essential for you to perform your employment duties and you didn't carry them merely as a matter of choice. - The tools or equipment were bulky meaning that because of their size and weight they were awkward to transport and could only be transported conveniently by the use of a motor vehicle. - There was no secure storage for the items at the workplace.
+- you had shifting places of employment (that is, you regularly worked at more than one site each day before returning home) - you were required to carry bulky tools or equipment for work and all of the following conditions were met - > The tools or equipment were essential for you to perform your employment duties and you didn't carry them merely as a matter of choice. - > The tools or equipment were bulky meaning that because of their size and weight they were awkward to transport and could only be transported conveniently by the use of a motor vehicle. - > There was no secure storage for the items at the workplace.